Newcomers’ Guide to your First Event

 Symbol for the Chatelaine’s Office

 Second, you should know that every SCA branch has someone who has volunteered to help out newcomers, the Chatelain(e).
-Our Chatelaine is Halldora Bjorn heraldic device for Halldora Bjorn (that’s an email link).
+Our Chatelaine is Aoife Aileanach heraldic device for Aoife Aileanach (that’s an email link).
 Wherever you live, the local Chatelaine can help connect you to people who share your interests.

 Finally, this article is part of the Barony of Dragon’s Laire newcomers’ welcome series.
 You can find other resources at “Helpful Pages for Newcomers“.